Graduate Students

 - Knowledge and interest in African American History

-Communications and Social Media Assistant
+Communications and Social Media Assistant activities may include:

 - Create/coordinate CBDR promotional materials, online fliers, etc.